 We are a local charity actively working with local Councils, Glandwr Cymru (the Canal and River Trust in Wales) and other partners to improve and sustainably restore the Mon & Brec Canal for the benefit of the local community.
-We undertake on-the-ground restoration and run a successful interpretation centre at Fourteen Locks, Newport, where we have partnered with Newport City Council to run an “Education through Restoration” project with local schools.
+We undertake on-the-ground restoration of the Monmouthshire and Brecon canal and run a successful interpretation centre at Fourteen Locks, Newport, where we have partnered with Newport City Council to run an “Education through Restoration” project with local schools.
 We operate a small number of passenger boats, taking school parties and families onto the water.

 The aims of the Trust are to promote …

 - the improvement and maintenance of the navigable waterway from Brecon to Five Locks Pontnewydd.

 - sustainable regeneration of the canal from Five Locks, Pontnewydd to Newport and from Newport up to Cwmcarn

 - greater awareness of the economic benefit to local communities and businesses through tourism and leisure Activities.

 - education and interpretation through displays and presentations of the culture and history of the canal and its people.